Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Introduction

-Since $\mathcal A$ is strongly monotone and Lipschitz continuous, ~\eqref{eq:Ax} has a unique solution $x^{\star}$~\cite{rockafellar1976monotone}.
-The goal of this paper is to design iterative methods for computing $x^{\star}$ based on the splitting~\eqref{eq:dec}, which will be called Gradient and skew-Symmetric Splitting (GSS) methods and Accelerated Gradient and skew-Symmetric Splitting (AGSS) method for its acceleration.
+The goal of this paper is to design iterative methods for computing the solution $x^{\star}$ of \eqref{eq:Ax} based on the splitting~\eqref{eq:dec}, which will be called Gradient and skew-Symmetric Splitting (GSS) methods and its accelerated version Accelerated Gradient and skew-Symmetric Splitting (AGSS) method.
+Our contribution is summarized as below.

-A fundamental tool to solve~\eqref{eq:Ax} is the proximal point method~\cite{rockafellar1976monotone}.
-More specific class of monotone operator equation is particularly of interest, since it is closely related to convex optimization and saddle point problems.
-For instance, when $\mathcal N = 0$,~\eqref{eq:Ax} becomes the convex minimization problem

-We refer to the book~\cite{nesterov2003introductory} on the first-order methods for solving~\eqref{eq: convex min} especially the accelerated gradient method which achieved the linear rate $1-1/\sqrt{\kappa(F)}$ with optimal lower complexity bound.